Cam Atkinson: Columbus Blue Jackets

 On March 27, 2011, Columbus signed Atkinson to a two-year entry-level contract that included an amateur tryout agreement to finish out the 2010–11 season for the Springfield Falcons, the Blue Jackets' American Hockey League (AHL) affiliate.
 He made his professional hockey debut on April 1, 2011, scoring the game-winning goal in a victory over the Bridgeport Sound Tigers.
 He appeared in five games for Springfield that season, with three goals and five points in the process.

 His first NHL goal was scored on October 10, 2011, against Cory Schneider of the Vancouver Canucks, a game the Canucks won 3–2.
-He was returned to Springfield after playing four games with Columbus in the 2011–12 NHL season.
+He was returned to Springfield after playing four games with Columbus in the 2011—12 season.

-After his return to the AHL, Atkinson was named to the 2012 AHL Eastern Conference All-Star Team on January 4, 2012, as a result of his impressive play with Springfield during the 2011–12 AHL season, with 15 goals and ten assists through 30 games.
+After his return to the AHL, Atkinson was named to the 2012 AHL Eastern Conference All-Star Team on January 4, 2012, as a result of his impressive play with Springfield during the 2011–12 season, with 15 goals and ten assists through 30 games.
 He was one of 13 rookies named to the two All-Star teams.

 On April 5, 2012, Atkinson recorded his first career NHL hat-trick against the Colorado Avalanche in a 5–2 Blue Jacket win.
 Atkinson recorded his second hat trick against the Chicago Blackhawks to help the Blue Jackets win 5–2 on March 27, 2015.
 Atkinson recorded his third career hat trick during the 2015–16 season in a 5–2 win over the Montreal Canadiens.

-During the 2016-17 NHL season, Atkinson experienced a breakout season, recording phenomenal numbers and helping the Blue Jackets ascend to the top of the standings.
+During the 2016–17 season, Atkinson experienced a breakout season, recording phenomenal numbers and helping the Blue Jackets ascend to the top of the standings.
 He was named to the 2017 NHL All-Star Game as a replacement for Pittsburgh Penguins star Evgeni Malkin, who was pulled out from a lower-body injury.
 Atkinson was previously considered to have been "snubbed" by being left off the original roster.

 On November 16, 2017, the Blue Jackets signed Atkinson to a seven-year, $41.125 million contract extension worth $5.875 million annually.
 During the 2017–18 season Atkinson recorded his fourth hat trick against the Philadelphia Flyers to help the Blue Jackets win their sixth straight game.

 Atkinson had statistically the best season of his career during the 2018–19 season.
 His 41 goals, 28 assists, and 69 points were career bests in each category.
 Atkinson also added 8 points in 10 games during the playoffs.

 Philadelphia Flyers

 On July 24, 2021, Atkinson was traded by the Blue Jackets to the Philadelphia Flyers in exchange for Jakub Voráček.

+He did not play the 2022–23 season due to having a herniated disc while also needing to undergo surgery in his left tricep.
+Atkinson was placed on the injured reserve after his diagnosis was discovered during training camp.
+He would subsequently return to the team for the 2023–24 season.
+Following that season, however, Philadelphia opted to buy out the final year of his contract, making Atkinson a free agent.